 Preventing Gum Disease

-One of the most important things you can do to prevent gum disease is to visit our Silver Spring dental office twice a year, or as recommended by Dr. Dechter and Dr. Moy may suggest that some patients visit them more often.
+One of the most important things you can do to prevent gum disease is to visit our Silver Spring dental office twice a year.
+Dr. Dechter and Dr. Moy may suggest that some patients visit them more often.
 Routine dental care is the foundation of lifelong oral health and allows our team to spot the signs of developing oral concerns early.
 This is when conservative treatments are more successful, and lets us avoid more invasive treatments.

-We want to monitor the health of your gum tissue and the progress of gum disease treatments to better offer personalized, at-home oral hygiene tips.
-For patients with chronic gum disease due to genetics or other factors, we may recommend more frequent visits for thorough cleanings and exams.
+We want to monitor the health of your gum tissue and the progress of gum disease treatments.
+This way we can offer better at home oral hygiene tips.
+For patients with chronic gum disease due to genetics or other factors, we may suggest more frequent visits for thorough cleanings and exams.